Spin-Weighted Spherical CNNs: Introduction

 Besides more expressive and efficient representations, we can interpret the spin-weighted features as equivariant vector fields on the sphere, enabling applications where the inputs or outputs are vector fields.
 Current spherical \cnns~\cite{s.2018spherical,esteves18eccv,kondor2018clebsch,perraudin2019deepsphere} cannot achieve equivariance in this sense, as illustrated in \cref{fig:sphvecfield}.

 To evaluate vector field equivariance, we introduce a variation of MNIST where the images and their gradients are projected to the sphere.
 We propose three tasks on this dataset: 1) vector field classification, 2) vector field prediction from scalar fields, 3) scalar field prediction from vector fields.
+We also evaluate our model on spherical image classification, 3D shape classification, and semantic segmentation of spherical panoramas.

 To summarize our contributions, \begin{enumerate} \item We define the convolution and cross-correlation between sets of spin-weighted spherical functions.
-These are $\SO{3}$ equivariant operations that respect the \swsfs\ properties. \item We build a CNN based on these operations and adapt usual CNN components for sets of \swsfs\ as features and filters.
-This is, to the best of our knowledge, the first spherical CNN that operates on vector fields. \item We demonstrate the efficacy of the \swscnns\ in a variety of tasks including spherical image and vector field classification, predicting vector field from images and conversely. \item We will make our code and datasets publicly available at \url{https://github.com/daniilidis-group/swscnn}. \end{enumerate}
+These are \SO{3} equivariant operations that respect the \swsfs\ properties. \item We build a CNN based on these operations and adapt usual CNN components for sets of \swsfs\ as features and filters.
+This is, to the best of our knowledge, the first spherical CNN that operates on vector fields. \item We demonstrate the efficacy of the \swscnns\ on a variety of tasks including spherical image and vector field classification, predicting vector field from images and conversely, 3D shape classification and spherical image segmentation. \item We will make our code and datasets publicly available at \url{https://github.com/daniilidis-group/swscnn}. \end{enumerate}